Reframe how you view the refund

-Some may be on track for their financial goals with just their regular contributions, while Scorgie says others may use this opportunity to catch up if they had to pause their contributions during the past year.
+Some may be on track for their financial goals with just their regular contributions, while Scorgie says others may choose to use this opportunity to catch up if they had to pause or reduce their contributions since COVID-19 hit.

 Instead of thinking about all the things you have to do with your finances, Moorhouse suggests reframing it as prioritizing taking care of “future you.”

 Get away from worrying about what you should do — instead ask yourself what your future self will benefit the most from.

 “If you look at your bills and you’ve got a bunch of debt at a really high interest rate, maybe it’s: ‘Future me would really benefit from not having that monthly payment anymore.’”

 All three money experts emphasize that especially after the tough few years we’ve had, it’s OK to spend a little on yourself.
 And Williams says you shouldn’t feel any guilt over it.

 “Sometimes I think COVID-19 makes you want to spend money just as a reaction, almost like a rebellion,” says Moorhouse.